jcfinnerup/anything-toolkit/README.md

 - https://ethereal.email/ - Free test tool for transactional email

+#### Frameworks
+- https://capacitorjs.com/docs/cli - Web Apps to Native Apps (Also works with svelte)

 #### Naming
 - https://onelook.com/ - Helps with naming if you need to complete a word search for "yourword* to see matches and suffixes